 Lying at the heart of our Nation’s Capital, lies the center of our democracy; Parliament House.
 Here the Senate and House of Representatives sit, discussing and making the decisions that carve Australia’s path through history.
 It is also one of PACER’s mandatory attractions to visit, including Old Parliament House and The Australian War Memorial.
-There are plenty of things to see and do during your visit to Parliament House.
-Whilst you visit Parliament house you’re welcome to explore all of… Read More ➝
+In addition to the mandatory guided school tour, there are plenty of things to see and do during your visit.
+This includes exploring the wonderful gardens, taking in… Read More ➝

-As the only Embassy in Canberra which has permanent displays open to the public, The Embassy of the Republic of Indonesia offers a rare opportunity for Students to experience such a rich culture first hand.
-The Embassy’s Culture is an interactive, hands-on experience of Indonesian culture for school students and the general public.
+As the only Embassy in Canberra which has permanent displays open to the public, the Embassy of the Republic of Indonesia offers a rare opportunity for students to experience such a rich culture first hand.
+The Embassy’s Culture Centre is an interactive, hands-on experience of Indonesian culture for school students and the general public.
 The Centre’s visitors can explore many facets of Indonesian arts, culture, geography and daily life.
-The Cultural Centre features some of the ancient and more contemporary traditions….
-Read More ➝
+The Cultural Centre features some of the ancient and more contemporary… Read More ➝

 Due to remedial works being undertaken on the East Block building, the National Archives is moving just around the corner to Old Parliament House (OPH) from 16 October 2017 to late 2018.
 The Archives will not be taking school bookings while relocated at OPH.
 During this time Archives’ Education staff will be working on developing enhanced school visitor experiences for the Archives’ return to East Block in late 2018.
 In the meantime, you can visit us online for high-quality educational… Read More ➝